quinn-caverly/neovim-installation-and-config-guide/README.md

 First, find some plugins which you would like to install.
 One of the best methods for finding plugins is the following list: [Awesome Neovim Plugins](https://github.com/rockerBOO/awesome-neovim)

 Once, you have found the plugin, the process for installing it is simple.
-For example, if you wanted to install the following plugin: https://github.com/EdenEast/nightfox.nvim which modifies the color scheme of the editor, you would place the text following *github.com* within the call to setup the lazy plugin manager like so:
+For example, if you wanted to install the following plugin: https://github.com/EdenEast/nightfox.nvim which modifies the colorsscheme of the editor, you would place the text following *github.com* within the call to setup the lazy plugin manager like so:

 ```lua
 require("lazy").setup({